top of page

 What Denmark’s Shift Away from “Cry It Out” Teaches Us About Healing Later in Life

-Early childhood is more than a developmental phase—it is a neurobiological foundation for emotional regulation, stress response, attachment formation, and later cognitive and social outcomes.
+Early childhood is more than just a developmental phase.
+It lays a neurobiological foundation for emotional regulation, stress response, attachment formation, and later cognitive and social outcomes.
 Modern neuroscience increasingly confirms what attachment theory and developmental psychology have long asserted: the infant brain is exquisitely sensitive to relational experiences.

-This understanding has now reached national policy level in Denmark.
+This understanding has now reached the national policy level in Denmark.

 Denmark’s Landmark Decision: Science Over Tradition

-Denmark is officially moving away from the “cry it out” approach after a nationwide study revealed it was still being taught across municipalities and despite substantial professional concern.
-In response, over 700 psychologists signed a unified statement calling for immediate discontinuation, emphasizing that elevated stress hormones and disrupted caregiver-infant attunement can risk long-term neural and emotional outcomes.
+Denmark is officially moving away from the “cry it out” approach.
+A nationwide study revealed that this method was still being taught across municipalities, despite substantial professional concern.
+In response, over 700 psychologists signed a unified statement calling for immediate discontinuation.
+They emphasized that elevated stress hormones and disrupted caregiver-infant attunement can risk long-term neural and emotional outcomes.

-While debates persist about the specific outcomes of “cry it out” sleep training in infancy (some longitudinal studies find no direct adverse effects on attachment measured at 18 months), these findings do not fully address the neuroendocrine mechanisms underlying stress responses and long-term regulation strategies in early life.
+While debates persist about the specific outcomes of “cry it out” sleep training in infancy, some longitudinal studies find no direct adverse effects on attachment measured at 18 months.
+However, these findings do not fully address the neuroendocrine mechanisms underlying stress responses and long-term regulation strategies in early life.

 The Biology of Infant Stress and Caregiver Response

-Infant cries are not arbitrary noise—they are biologically meaningful signals.
-When an infant’s distress is met with caregiver comfort, regulators such as heart rate and breathing are stabilized, and pathways essential for adaptive stress response are reinforced.
+Infant cries are not arbitrary noise; they are biologically meaningful signals.
+When an infant’s distress is met with caregiver comfort, regulators such as heart rate and breathing are stabilized.
+This reinforces pathways essential for adaptive stress response.
 Sensitive caregiving functions as an external regulator of the infant’s developing autonomic and neuroendocrine systems.

-Conversely, cortisol, a core stress hormone produced via the hypothalamic-pituitary-adrenal (HPA) axis, rises significantly in infants experiencing distress, especially when caregiver responses are inconsistent or absent.
-Research in naturalistic contexts shows caregiving behavior modulates cortisol reactivity, and repeated stressor exposure without soothing can influence the developing brain’s regulation systems.
+Conversely, cortisol, a core stress hormone produced via the hypothalamic-pituitary-adrenal (HPA) axis, rises significantly in infants experiencing distress.
+This is especially true when caregiver responses are inconsistent or absent.
+Research in naturalistic contexts shows that caregiving behavior modulates cortisol reactivity.
+Repeated exposure to stressors without soothing can influence the developing brain’s regulation systems.

 Attachment and Neurodevelopment: What the Evidence Shows

-Infant attachment security is shaped by caregiver responsiveness, which affects stress hormone patterns and later emotional functioning.
+Infant attachment security is shaped by caregiver responsiveness.
+This responsiveness affects stress hormone patterns and later emotional functioning.
 For example:

 The Debate about “Cry It Out”

 One longitudinal study of 178 infants reported no adverse developmental or attachment outcomes at 18 months associated with occasional use of “cry it out.”
-However, researchers and clinicians caution that absence of findings at 18 months does not equate to evidence of no effect on neurobiological systems, especially when key measures like cortisol dynamics and quality of caregiver regulation aren’t directly assessed.
+However, researchers and clinicians caution that the absence of findings at 18 months does not equate to evidence of no effect on neurobiological systems.
+This is especially true when key measures like cortisol dynamics and quality of caregiver regulation aren’t directly assessed.

-Other work on the neurobiology of parental response shows that infant crying engages multiple interacting systems (hormonal, neural, motivational), underscoring the complexity of interpreting stress and attachment responses in isolation.
+Other work on the neurobiology of parental response shows that infant crying engages multiple interacting systems—hormonal, neural, and motivational.
+This underscores the complexity of interpreting stress and attachment responses in isolation.

 The Correlation: Early Emotional Imprinting and Later Patterns

-may be operating from implicit nervous system adaptations rooted in early relational patterns—predating conscious memory formation.
+Many adults struggle with chronic anxiety, emotional suppression, over-dependency or avoidance in relationships, and challenges with trust and regulation.
+These issues may stem from implicit nervous system adaptations rooted in early relational patterns—predating conscious memory formation.

-These patterns often reflect how the nervous system learned to manage stress, not a flaw in character or intention.
+These patterns often reflect how the nervous system learned to manage stress.
+They do not indicate a flaw in character or intention.

 Non-Hypnotic Regression as a Repair Pathway

-Such approaches recognize the plasticity of the nervous system across the lifespan and aim to foster regulation rather than suppression.
+Such approaches recognize the plasticity of the nervous system across the lifespan.
+They aim to foster regulation rather than suppression.

 Supporting Nervous System Repair Later in Life